Alamo 48 Studio

 Why Slow Websites Lose Customers

+Every second your website takes to load, you lose roughly 7 percent of potential conversions.
+That is not a guess.
+That is measurable, repeatable damage happening every time someone waits on your page.
 A slow website losing customers is not some abstract theory.
-It is one of the most measurable conversion killers for small businesses.
-Real people, in real conditions, with low patience and a hundred other options, leave.
-That is what happens.
+It is one of the most consistent conversion killers for small businesses.
+Real people, with low patience and a hundred other options, close the tab and move on.

 Speed Is Not a Bonus Feature